NTUST-CFDlab/TIGER-F/README.md

 # TIGER-F

 **TIGER-F** is an in-house Fortran-based numerical solver utilizing the Direct Forcing Immersed Boundary (DFIB) method for simulating incompressible fluid–structure interaction (FSI) problems in a 3D domain.
-The code has been successfully applied to a variety of FSI studies involving both static and moving solid bodies.
+The solver has been applied to a wide range of scenarios involving both stationary and moving solid bodies, and has been validated across mesh sizes ranging from small grids to cases exceeding 1 billion cells.

 ## Features